Karins-Coils/CastleDice/README.md

+# CastleDice _Revamped_

+I started this project many years ago, back in the days when python 3 was less popular, and I was less experienced.
+I've been thinking about it recently, and decided to start from scratch, as many pieces were tangled and confusing, and severely lacking tests.

+Welcome to the revamp - an exclusively python 3 endeavor to convert one of my favorite board games, **Castle Dice**, into a multi-player web application built in Django.
+This is a labor of love and has no definite end date in mind.
+Merely a constant attempt to one day reach the finish line...

+The below instructions will change and be updated as this project is transitioned.
+I do not promise their accuracy nor their usability.
+Chunks will be updated piece-meal as I get to them.

 # CastleDice Project

 This repo is my attempt to convert a beloved board game into a multi-player web app using Django.